 Who called who out?

-White-Haired Pretty Boy: Played with with Noel, who actually has pure white hair, in that he is annoyingly cunning, but also one of the heroes of the series.
+White Hair, Black Heart: Played with with Noel, who actually has pure white hair, in that he is annoyingly cunning, but also one of the heroes of the series.
 Playing straight with his father, Maxwell, who has silver hair.

 Alexander Luthor's plans in Crisis Point, though 1) It borders, if not crosses into Gambit Roulette, and 2) It was actually conceived of by DC Comics itself.
 More benefiting the entry might be The Lord utilizing said plans to launch a plan of his own and try and wrest victory away from Luthor and for himself.